jacknely/pokemon-api/README.md

 # PokemonAPI
-PokemonAPI for managing Pokemon

-Performs a set of recipe operations on an imported recipe file Allows you to get recipes by ID, get recipes by cuisine, and update existing recipes
+PokemonAPI for managing Pokemon.
+Performs a set of operations on an imported Pokemon file Allows you to POST, PUT, GET & DELETE a Pokemon by name.

 ## Requirements